There are two ways to fit for length – a static fitting and a dynamic fitting.

 Static Length Fitting

-A static fit utilizes measuring techniques and some calculations.
-It’s a less precise, but quicker and easier and it gives a player basic comfort in stance and posture.
+Static fitting uses measuring techniques and some calculations.
+It’s a less precise, but it provides a player with basic comfort in stance and posture in quick and easy way.
 It is also the good starting point for further swing analysis and dynamic fit.

-Traditionally the nominal (factory) length of the women’s club is shorter than the men’s club by one inch, so please check the gender of the original club appropriately.
+- Traditionally the nominal (factory “standard”) length of the women’s club is shorter than the men’s club by one inch, so please check the gender of the original club appropriately.